heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 > What causes the scenarios I just described?
 The problems I’ve seen most often relate to decision-making and factors related to the workflows in place to produce and publish content.

+## Problems in decision making

+> problems with decision-making, I use an exercise that requires clients and stakeholders to evaluate their recent decisions.
+It’s a scoring system they can use moving forward, employing whatever criteria makes sense for evaluating proposed content projects.
+Simply list the projects in the left column and the deciding criteria in the right columns.
+Then, devise a simple scoring system.
+I typically use scores

+## Lack of authority

+> Decision-making and Authority Authority refers to who is empowered to make and enforce content decisions.
+More often than not, the problem with authority is when no one has any.

+## Not well-suited work

+> Another common problem is people doing work that’s not well-suited for their expertise level or defined roles.

+## Ill defined jobs and roles

+> task needs to be done that no one believes (or knows) is part of his job

+## role clarity issues

+> Some of the most common issues relate to role clarity, skillsets and experience, decision-making and authority, and work capacity.

+> Commonly, content problems are symptoms of a lack of clarity around what work to do, who should do it, and what is realistic to accomplish.

+## woman/man power

+> Just as important is ensuring you have the appropriate number of people with the necessary skillsets creating and sharing the right content through effective and efficient processes.

 ## Discovering problems with job descriptions

 > job descriptions for key roles across the organization